 An increased temperature of 100-101o F is not unusual for a few days following surgery.
 If after the third postoperative day your swelling increases or your temperature is greater than 101o F please contact our office.

-We use self-dissolving sutures and they do not need to be removed.
-They may stay in your mouth up to 5 weeks.
+We use self-dissolving sutures and they do not need to be removed unless otherwise advised if you had bone grafting done.
+Sutures may stay in your mouth 2-5 weeks before dissolving.

 9. PERSISTENT NUMBNESS